-Option Agreement re.
-Agua Branca Gold Project
+Option Agreement re Água Branca Gold Project

-On December 10, 2009, Talon concluded an agreement with Brazauro granting Brazauro an option to earn a 100% interest in Talon's Água Branca Gold Project ("Água Branca"). Água Branca comprises a total area of 9,356 hectares in the Tapajós Gold District within the Pará State of Brazil.
-Under the terms of this agreement, Talon will receive payments of US\$2.12 million over approximately two years.
-In addition, Brazauro must spend US\$1 million on exploration within two years of the transfer of the licences, including the completion of a minimum of 2,000 metres of core sample drilling in the first year.
-If the foregoing payments are not made or the exploration program is not completed, Brazauro forfeits its ownership rights in respect of Água Branca and the ownership rights revert to Talon.
-Talon is also entitled to a 2% net smelter royalty pursuant to its agreement with Brazauro, which Brazauro can repurchase for US\$2 million.
+On December 10, 2009, Talon concluded an agreement with Brazauro Resources Corporation ("Brazauro") granting Brazauro an option to earn a 100% interest in Talon's Água Branca Gold Project ("Água Branca").
+Subsequently, Brazauro was acquired by Eldorado Gold Corporation (TSX: ELD). Água Branca comprises a total area of 9,356 hectares in the Tapajós Gold District within the Pará State of Brazil.
+Under the terms of this agreement, Talon has received total payments of US\$250,000.
+In order to exercise its option, Brazauro must make a further payment of US\$1.87 million on or before September 30, 2011.
+In addition, Brazauro must spend US\$1 million on exploration by May 10, 2012, including the completion of a minimum of 2,000 meters of core sample drilling by May 10, 2011.
+If the foregoing payments are not made or the exploration program is not completed, Brazauro will forfeit its interests in Água Branca which will revert to Talon.
+If Brazauro exercises its option, Talon is also entitled to a 2% net smelter royalty which Brazauro can repurchase for US\$2 million.